-Tiki is a do-ocracy.
+Tiki is a do-ocracry.
 Join a team!

-Ok, but who decides?"
+Ok, but who decides?

 The vast majority of decisions go to the ones actually doing the work (be it code, translations, documentation, etc).
 There is a very strong collaboration culture in Tiki.
 So contributors discuss and find better ways to do things.
 You may have the impression that this is a big and complicated thing, but it's not.
-For the vast majority of things to decide, everyone agrees (it's easy to agree on the ideal; the real challenge is deciding on what you can do with limited resources, but since it's a do-ocracy, this solves itself).
+The vast vast majority of things to decide, everyone agrees. (it's easy to agree on the ideal; the real challenge is deciding on what you can do with limited resources, but since it's a do-ocracy, this solves itself.)

-No offense but sounds like a 'hippie mumbo jumbo'.
-If the shit hits the fan, who decides?"
+No offense but sounds like a "hippie mumbo jumbo".
+If the shit hits the fan, who decides?
 The project admins as listed on WhoWhat.
-For example, they act as a safeguard, as a last resort to deal with Difficult People.
+For example, they act as a safe guard, as a last resort to deal with Difficult People.

-Ok, but what if these people make a really bad decision?"

-Anyone can take the source code and start a fork.
+Ok, but what if these people make a really bad decision?
+Anyone can take the source code and start a fork

-Ok, ok, but what are the general priorities of the community?"
+Ok, ok, but what are the general priorities of the community?
 Please see SWOT.

-Is it backed by a big business?"
+Is it backed by a big business?

-While it's true that a number of Tiki developers run consultancy businesses around Tiki, decisions are made in the best interest of the community, not of one or many businesses.
-For example, a business wants to find a way to lock you in.
-Some could be tempted to make hosting more tricky so they can promote their own hosting offer.
+While many Tiki developers run consultancy businesses around Tiki, yes, decisions are made in the best interest of the community, not of one or many businesses.
+For example, a business wants to find a way to lock you in. http://en.wikipedia.org/wiki/Lock-in Some could be tempted to make hosting more tricky so they can promote their own hosting offer.
 We want Tiki to be as easy as possible to install, via Fantastico panels for example.
 We are not just some geeks who are running Tiki on dedicated servers as root.
 We do care about the little guy on a budget shared hosting account.